 You could simply erect a portable garage on undisturbed ground, but that probably won’t perform well with all the traffic you’ll have going into and out of the thing.
 Who wants a muddy floor with ruts and holes?
 Creating a raised, solid, well-drained base is a better option.
 It’s the single biggest thing you can do to get your fabric shelter up and running optimally, and in my case this work started with some sharpened 2×2 wooden stakes.
 Hammer these into the ground at all four corners of the area you want to make level for your pad, plus more stakes every 10 feet or so along the sides.
 Use a transit to mark the tops of these stakes for sawing off level, then use the sawn top ends as reference when you’re putting down fill and compacting it.
 I used limestone screenings under my shelter, sloping this fill down when it got past the leveling stakes, extending 6 to 10 feet beyond the footprint of the shelter.

 Have the fill for your base dumped in or near the pad location, then use a loader tractor or skid-steer loader to spread it around evenly.
 You’ll compact the fill surprisingly well if you intentionally drive over all areas of the fill as you level it.
 This should prevent settling, though you’ll eliminate all risk of settling if you let your pad sit for several months before erecting your shelter.
+A year is even better.
 As usual, patience pays off.

 Managing Your Portable Garage